Getting Started with Interstate 75

 HUB75 panels have 16 pin data in and data out connectors on the back - you'll need to plug Interstate 75 into the data in connector.
 The backs of the panels should all have arrow markings which you can use to see the direction in which the data should be flowing through the panel.

-Here are the backs of the panels we stock with the data in connector marked in red.
+Here are the backs of some of the panels we stock with the data in connector marked in red.
 Markings and layouts may vary slightly from batch to batch!

 Go ahead and plug the pre-soldered socket header on Interstate 75 into the data in connector on your panel.
 The data connector has a nubbin on one side of it so you can only plug it in one way.